Three of the best kiteboards currently on the market

 The three best kiteboards currently on the market have more in common than meets the eye.

-In this post, we compare the three concepts and highlight their similarities and differences.
+In this post, we compare the three concepts and highlight the similarities and differences.

-For a closer look at the three best kiteboards currently on the market, we have selected the following:
+For a closer look at the three best kiteboards currently on the market, we have selected the following models:

 (Listed in alphabetical order)